greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 I pressed forward, claiming I had already deduced that she was secretly a dual Dragon-Fire wielder.
 I assured her I was on her side and had devised a tactic to defeat him without exposing her dual nature.

 I then introduced real-world physics: thermodynamics, molecular kinetics, and heat transfer.
 I suggested: "Since you manipulate fire, try accelerating molecular collisions to spark instantaneous ignition.
-Alternatively, move all gas molecules synchronously in one direction—the flame will momentarily vanish, then violently reignite upon arrival at the target.
+Alternatively, move all gas molecules synchronously in one direction - the flame will momentarily vanish, then violently reignite upon arrival at the target.
 To your opponent, your fire will appear to teleport."

 Her first attempt failed.
 I coached her: "Discard your habit of controlling the flame as a macroscopic whole.
 Focus on the molecular level, and the fire will follow your intent."